survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 If the file contents related to a chunk are different, the hash changes as well, thus invalidating the cache.
 More accurately, the browser sends a new request for the new file.
 If only `app` bundle gets updated, only that file needs to be requested again.

 The same result can be achieved by generating static filenames and invalidating the cache through a querystring (i.e., `app.js?d587bbd6e38337f5accd`).
 The part behind the question mark invalidates the cache.
-According to [Steve Souders](http://www.stevesouders.com/blog/2008/08/23/revving-filenames-dont-use-querystring/), attaching the hash to the filename is the more performant.
+According to [Steve Souders](http://www.stevesouders.com/blog/2008/08/23/revving-filenames-dont-use-querystring/), attaching the hash to the filename is the most performant option.

 {pagebreak}